JoshOBrien/exiftoolr/README.md

 # Setup

-To install a copy of the ExifTool library or executable into the installed **exiftoolr** package's directory tree, where calls to functions in the **exiftoolr** package will automatically find it, run `install_exiftool()`:
+**exiftoolr** can be configured to use an existing ExifTool installation.
+Alternatively, run `install_exiftool()` one time following package installation.
+Doing so installs a copy of ExifTool in the package's directory tree, where calls to functions in the **exiftoolr** package will automatically find it:

 ```r